BA(Hons) Marketing (with Foundation Year)

 Guest speakers from industry, opportunities for placements and internships, competitions, case studies and strong connections with local businesses present regular opportunities to access industry and gain real-world insight.

-Employability is a core element of the course and ensures you graduate 'work ready' with crucial skills, cutting-edge knowledge and practical experience to succeed in your career.
+Employability is central to the course and ensures you graduate 'work ready', with the skills and experience to succeed in your career.

 Watch: The learning and teaching experience

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 You will study:

 - Economics and Accounting for the Real World

 - Introduction to Law in a Social, Business and Global Context.

 You normally need to pass your foundation year before going into Year one.